g-lok/gs-dotfiles/README.md

 ### NOT ENOUGH OF YOU ARE USING THE TERMINAL

 I get it, you are a squishy little baby and the command line scares you.
 But the way forward to becoming NOT a squishy baby and a motorcyle riding killer assassin is to use the command line (Alacrtitty).

 Pick up [this book](https://a.co/d/bwIR32o) to learn everything you need to know.
 Just know that you aren't using `bash`, you are using `zsh`.

-The terminal is the most power tool in your OS's arsenal.
+The terminal is the most powererful tool in your OS's arsenal.
 Yours is `Alacritty`, using the `zsh` shell, with the `Zellij` sesssion manager inside it.

 #### Homebrew